 g) Introduction of a system to deduct receipts for goods and services from taxable income,

-h) Taxation of the added value of long-term stock market transactions (speculation gains) through simultaneous offsetting of damage and losses incurred.
+h) Taxation of the added value of long-term stock market transactions (speculation gains) through simultaneous offsetting of damage and losses incurred. - The following modification will be introduced for corporate taxation:

 a) A distinction is to be made between distributed and retained profits,